swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

 5. Campaign is launched using the CDP solution.
 6. Cardholder clicks through the call-to-action.
 Upon the launch of the CardUpdatr, the Cardholder will need to respond to a challenge (whether specifying the CVV, Zip code, One-Time-Password, or other) before continuing to place cards.
 7. Upon successful authorization, the Cardholder places the card on file with Strivve.
-8. The URLs (and corresponding datasets in the Strivve Platform), will expire either at the end of the Campaign, by a specified expiration date, or other configuration in the Campaign Tool.
+8. The URLs (and corresponding datasets in the Strivve Platform) can be configured to expire at a given timeframe specified by the Issuer.

 ### Cardholder Journey
 ![Card Links Journey](/images/cardlinks_issuer_journey.png)